prat24/gayabh/README.md

 * **Explosion of basins:** As dimension grows, the number of local minima explodes (often exponentially).
 The landscape becomes so rich that any guided jump struggles to explore adequately.
 Basin-hopping itself faces a severe scalability issue: the computational cost and memory needed grow very quickly with dimensionality.
 Our gradient-biased method is not exempt from this curse.

 * **Geometry of high-D space:** In high dimensions, a random vector is almost orthogonal to any fixed direction on average.
 In practice this means our combined direction $h = \mathrm{normalize}(w\,a + (1-w)\,r)$ is often dominated by the random part unless $w$ is 1.
 The gradient direction $a$ contributes less to the overall hop direction when $r$ is nearly perpendicular.
 Thus, the “gradient-assisted” bias becomes weaker in higher dimensions, and the algorithm behaves more like standard basin-hopping.

+* There may be many other reasons. **Key Learning:** In high dimensions, randomness is powerful; adding determinism to hops reduces diversity and gets us stuck.